costajohnt/project_1/text_files/notes.md

 HERE IS WHAT I WANT, WHEN YOU CLICK ON THE LINK OF A JOB, IT SENDS YOU TO A PAGE WITH ALL OF THE JOB DATA DISPLAYED, PLUS ITS MARKER ON A MAP.
 MAKE IT HAPPEN

+margin auto will set the contents of a div to the center